 Immune response to HPV infection

 A cell-mediated immune response plays an important role in controlling the progression of natural HPV infection.
 Histologic examination of lesions in individuals who experience regression of genital warts demonstrates infiltration of T cells and macrophages.
 CD4+ T cell regulation is particularly important in controlling HPV infections, as evidenced by the higher rates of infection and disease among immunosuppressed individuals, particularly those who are infected with HIV.
-Specific T-cell responses may be measured ...
+Specific T-cell ...